mybb/docs.mybb.com/1.8/administration/user-titles.md

 ## About User Titles

 User titles is text that is displayed under the username in posts, threads, profile and on the member list.
-Each group has it's own default user title which is shown if a user doesn't use a custom user title.
+Each group has its own default user title which is shown if a user doesn't use a custom user title.

 ## How to set Default User Titles